Sign-Compute-Resolve for Tree Splitting Random Access: Preliminaries

 In this paper, we adopt the signature code construction presented by Lindstr\"om in~\cite{lindstrom1975}, ~\cite[pp. 42 - 43]{MACbook}.
 The construction appeared in~\cite{lindstrom1975} for the case $q=2$, but can be readily generalized to arbitrary prime $q$.
 The construction is designed for the case that the number of users $M$ is a prime; if $M$ is not a prime, one could design signatures for the smallest prime larger than $M$ and use \JGb{only the first} $M$ signatures.
 The construction by Lindstr\"om is based on the following result in additive number theory by Bose and Chowla~\cite{bosechowla1962}, which, for convenience of the reader, we present in a slightly less general form than that in~\cite{bosechowla1962}. \begin{theorem}[\cite{bosechowla1962}] Let $M$ be prime.
 There exist integers $s_i$, $i=1,\dots,M$, $1\leq s_i< M^K$, such that

 for any ${\cal L}_1,{\cal L}_2\subset\{1,\dots,M\}$, $|{\cal L}_1|\leq K$, $|{\cal L}_2|\leq K$ and ${\cal L}_1\neq {\cal L}_2$. \end{theorem}

 Before giving the details, we describe the main idea in Lindstr\"om's construction.
 Each integer $s_i$ is expressed through a $r-$ary representation.
 These $r$-ary representations are mapped to $\mathbb{F}_q$ and used as the signatures of the users.
-The choice of $r$ and the mapping to $\mathbb{F}_q$ are such that, from the summation in $\mathbb{F}_q$ of the signatures, the receiver can recover the sum of the integers $s_i$ and thereby the identities of the users.
-Particularly, we assume that $r(K-1) < q $, and justify this assumption below.
-Next, we describe the details of our construction.
+The choice of $r$ and the mapping to $\mathbb{F}_q$ are such that, from the summation in $\mathbb{F}_q$ of the signatures, the receiver can recover the sum of the integers $s_i$ and thereby the identities of the users. \JGc{In particular, we will ensure that \JGc{$K(r-1) \leq q-1 $}.} Next, we describe the details of our construction.